 Have a look back through your learning journal.
 Is it a jumble of random notes, or have you organised it into weeks and activities?
 Are you jotting down your thoughts as well as the key points and the activity answers?

-You are now nearly half way through the course, so this is a good time to review and reflect on how you are keeping your notes.
+As we near the end of the course it is a good time to review and reflect on how you are keeping your notes.
 See if you want to change things, now that you are probably getting a better feel for the kind of notes you wish to make and how much space they take up.

 We can gain a lot from thinking back over things by ourselves.
 It is also valuable, at least occasionally, to think about other points of view or perspectives.
 One way of doing this is by getting feedback from others.